Wacom-Developer/personal-knowledge-library/docs/knowledge/services/graph.md

             If the graph service returns an error code.

     `update_entity(self, entity: knowledge.base.ontology.ThingObject, auth_key: str | None = None, timeout: int = 60)`
-    :   Updates entity in graph.
+    :   Updates entity in the graph.

         Parameters
         ----------
         entity: ThingObject
             entity object
         auth_key: Optional[str]
-            If the auth key is set the logged-in user (if any) will be ignored and the auth key will be used.
+            If the auth key is set, the logged-in user (if any) will be ignored, and the auth key will be used.
         timeout: int
             Timeout for the request (default: 60 seconds)